nwunderly/nwunderly/README.md

 - Admin @ [MCAT](https://discord.gg/premed)

 #### Help me out
 If you like what I do, you're welcome to buy me a coffee!
-All donations will go towards hosting for my projects and/or coffee to feed my caffeine addiction. <3 <br>
+All donations will go towards hosting costs for my projects and/or coffee to feed my caffeine addiction. <3 <br>
 https://ko-fi.com/nwunder

 ### Stats